ozuma/Nessus-XML/README.md

 ### count risks by Severity

-In case of exporting output to sigle .nessus file(in many hosts), to summarize risks by it's severity level:
+Here is an sample code.
+In case of exporting output XML to single `.nessus` file with many hosts, to summarize risks by it's severity level:

 1. Save risk_factor.py output(CSV) as "nessus_result.csv".
 2. Following awk command line: